-I've seen this debate rage on Reddit, forums, and YouTube comments for years — and honestly, most comparisons miss the point entirely.
-They list features side-by-side without considering the one thing that actually matters: how it feels to actually make music in each DAW.
+This debate has raged on Reddit, forums, and YouTube comments for years — and most comparisons miss the point entirely.
+They list features side-by-side without addressing what actually matters: how it feels to actually make music in each DAW.

 Choose FL Studio if you're a beat maker, hip-hop/EDM producer, or visual learner who likes clicking around a pattern-based interface.
 Choose Ableton if you do live performance, loop-based music, or prefer a linear/clip-based workflow.